partheus/eleventy-starter/README.md

     npm install -g npx

-Add a blog post with the default layout (an example is shown below)
+Add a blog post with the default layout (an example is shown below) with the file extension as `.md` inside `/writing/posts`.
 ![](/img/blog-layout-ss.png)

+Run the following command to compile the files:

+    npx eleventy

+Then, run the following command to bring up the live reload site locally:

+    npx eleventy --serve

+This command serves the same purpose as `npm run dev` as we saw earlier.
+You should be able to visit http://localhost:8080 and see your site all set up!

+## The colors and fonts

+- The master `css` file is located under `/css`.
+Any changes you make to this file will be reflected in your site immediately.

+Happy blogging!